 Effective October 19, 2017, the infant exemption was expanded to include parents with a child under two years of age.
-This change allows a parent to be exempt from mandatory WorkFirst activities for up to 24 months in a lifetime as long as there is a child in the home under two years of age.
+This change allowed a parent to be exempt from mandatory WorkFirst activities for up to 24 months in a lifetime as long as there is a child in the home under two years of age.
 Parents were allowed to participate voluntarily in WorkFirst activities.

-Starting August 1, 2017, licensed child care programs that accept state child care subsidies and serve children younger than school age must have completed training, verified the professional records of their staff, and completed self-assessments among other activities in Early Achievers, Washington's Quality Rating and Improvement System (QRIS) for child care.
+Starting August 1, 2017, licensed childcare programs that accept state childcare subsidies and serve children younger than school age must have completed training, verified the professional records of their staff, and completed self-assessments among other activities in Early Achievers, Washington's Quality Rating and Improvement System (QRIS) for childcare.

-Effective July 1, 2017, families experiencing homelessness were eligible for child care subsidies for a four-month grace period to address homelessness.
-At the end of this period, the parents must be working or in another approved activity for child care subsidy to continue.
+Effective July 1, 2017, families experiencing homelessness were eligible for childcare subsidies for a four-month grace period to address homelessness.
+At the end of this period, the parents must be working or in another approved activity for childcare subsidy to continue.
 This new policy replaced the prior Department of Early Learning Homeless Child Care Program.